I Never Liked Volumizing Mascara, Until I Found This One

 Thus, I was a bit hesitant when trying Ilia's new Fullest Volumizing mascara.
 However, I had briefly loved a tube of the brand's original clean mascara, Limitless Lash, albeit more lengthening than lash-plumping.
 Plus, the newly-reformulated Ilia tinted lip balm is the only thing I've been putting on my lips this summer, so I gathered that this mascara innovation could be worth a try.

 Also notable, I couldn't feel a thing — no residual heaviness or telltale clumps.
 I even found myself absentmindedly rubbing my eyes with Monday-afternoon tiredness, completely forgetting that I was wearing mascara at all.
 I looked in the mirror, expecting a smudgy mess, but lashes were still curled and fluttery, and the whites of my eyes were unaffected.
-I reached for my Lumify Eye Drops out of habit, before realizing I didn't need them.
+I reached for my eye drops out of habit, before realizing I didn't need them.